stephanietsuei/SABER_build/README.md

 ## SABER: Data-Driven Motion Planner for Autonomously Navigating Heterogeneous Robots
 Authors: Alexander Schperberg, Stephanie Tsuei, Stefano Soatto, and Dennis Hong

 This is the catkin environment for the SABER project.
-It contains the [SABER repository](https://github.com/AlexS28/SABER) as a submodule and the [Hector Quadrotor](http://wiki.ros.org/hector_quadrotor) packages as subtrees.
+It contains the [SABER repository](https://github.com/AlexS28/SABER) and [XIVO ROS](https://github.com/ucla-vision/xivo_ros) as submodules and the [Hector Quadrotor](http://wiki.ros.org/hector_quadrotor) packages as subtrees.

 All development on the SABER project can and should be done after cloning this repository.